Root Cause Analysis of Outliers in Unknown Cyclic Graphs: OTHER PERSPECTIVES ON OUR SCORE

 \end{lemma}

-Assuming $X$ to be Gaussian this further simplifies: In this case, the linear predictor coincides with the conditional mean, that is Moreover, the conditional variance is the residual's variance: $\text{Var}(X_j \mid X_{-j}=\tilde{x}_{-j}) = \text{Var}(E_j)$.
-Therefore, the $\text{Z-score}(\xi_j; \Xi_j)$ can also be seen as a conditional Z-score of $\tilde{x}$:
+Assuming $X$ to be Gaussian, this further simplifies: In this case, the linear predictor coincides with the conditional mean, that is Moreover, the conditional variance is the residual's variance: $\text{Var}(X_j \mid X_{-j}=\tilde{X}_{-j}) = \text{Var}(E_j)$.
+Therefore, the $\text{Z-Score}(\xi_j; \Xi_j)$ can also be seen as a conditional Z-Score of $\tilde{X}$:

-\paragraph{RCA via Conditional Independence Testing} Many existing RCA or intervention target estimation approaches rely on conditional independence testing \citep{Kocaoglu2019_CI, Jaber2020_CI, Mooij2020_CI, ikram2022root}.
-To see that we first need to introduce a different perspective on modelling perturbations on root causes.
+\paragraph{RCA via conditional independence testing} Many existing RCA or intervention target estimation approaches rely on conditional independence testing \citep{Kocaoglu2019_CI, Jaber2020_CI, Mooij2020_CI, ikram2022root}.
+To see that, we first need to introduce a different perspective on modelling perturbations on root causes.
 For simplicity, we present it for the case of one root cause, but the approach can also be done for multiple ones.
-Specifically, one combines the normal and anomalous datasets $\boldsymbol{X} \in \mathbb{R}^{m \times p}, \tilde{x}\in \mathbb{R}^{1 \times p}$ into one joint dataset $\boldsymbol{Y}\in \mathbb{R}^{m + 1 \times (p+1)}$ by introducing a `regime indicator' \citep{Dawid2021}\footnote{Also called `F-node' \citep{Jaber2020_CI} or `context variable' in the literature \citep{Mooij2020_CI}.} variable $F$, that is, a binary feature indicating whether a sample is anormal or normal:
+Specifically, one combines the normal and anomalous datasets $\boldsymbol{X} \in \mathbb{R}^{m \times p}, \tilde{X}\in \mathbb{R}^{1 \times p}$ into one joint dataset $\boldsymbol{Y}\in \mathbb{R}^{m + 1 \times (p+1)}$ by introducing a `regime indicator' \citep{Dawid2021}\footnote{Also called `F-node' \citep{Jaber2020_CI} or `context variable' in the literature \citep{Mooij2020_CI}.} variable $F$, that is, a binary feature indicating whether a sample is anormal or normal:

-One can then show that the corresponding $P^Y$ satisfies again linear SEM, specifically the equations for all non-root cause features remain the same, while
+One can then show that the corresponding $P^Y$ satisfies again linear SEM, specifically, the equations for all non-root cause features remain the same, while

 So, the corresponding graph is the same as $G$ with one additional node $F$ and an edge $F \to Y_r$.
-Note that this model also works without assuming linear dependencies, letting each node be any function of its parents and noise term.
-In both cases, the Markov property of the graph yields
+Note that this approach still works without assuming linear relations, letting each node be any function of its parents and noise term.
+In both cases, for DAGs, d-separation and the Markov property of the graph yields

+which again reveals the root cause and its parents.
+Since $F$ is binary, testing this independence is the same as assessing whether the two distributions where $F = 0,1$, respectively, are the same: compare Definition 2 in \citet{Jaber2020_CI}.
+Both our $\text{Z-Score}(\xi_i, \Xi_i)$ as well as the conditional Z-Score can be seen as test statistics for this hypothesis, as they become 0 under $H_0$.
+For linear SEMs, \cite{spirtes1994conditional} show that the d-separation based Markov property still holds in the presence of cycles, so the above conclusions remain valid.
+In contrast, for non-linear SEMs with cycles, d-separation must be replaced by $\sigma$-separation to recover a valid Markov property \cite{Forre2018markovpropertycyclic}.
+Denoting by $\text{SCC}(Y_r)$ the set of nodes lying on a directed cycle with $Y_r$, we obtain